How do I apply?

 Who should I contact if I have questions about the graduate program?

-Dr. David Rosch coordinates the overall graduate program and can answer most questions.
-If you have questions about teaching licensure, please contact Dr. Erica Thieman.
+Dr. Jason Emmert coordinates the overall graduate program and can answer most questions.